 Norfolk is a medium-sized city located in the state of Nebraska.
 With a population of 24,366 people and seven constituent neighborhoods, Norfolk is the ninth largest community in Nebraska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norfolk is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Norfolk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Norfolk are a mix of both white- and blue-collar jobs.
 Overall, Norfolk is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Norfolk who work in office and administrative support (13.47%), sales jobs (10.30%), and healthcare (6.93%).

-The percentage of adults in Norfolk who are college-educated is close to the national average for all communities of 21.84%: 20.96% of the adults in Norfolk have a bachelor's degree or advanced degree.
+In terms of college education, Norfolk is nearly on par with the US average for all cities of 21.84%: 20.96% of adults 25 and older in Norfolk have a bachelor's degree or advanced degree.

 The per capita income in Norfolk in 2010 was $24,919, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $99,676 for a family of four.
 However, Norfolk contains both very wealthy and poor people as well.